-This recipe for keto chicken cordon bleu hits all my requirements when cooking for guests.
+This recipe for low carb chicken cordon bleu hits all my requirements when cooking for guests.
 It’s quick, delicious and allows me to spend more time with them.

 Making the chicken cordon bleu into a casserole just makes cooking easier.
 After all, if you could avoid several steps and still enjoy all the traditional flavors, why not make things simpler for yourself?

-A keto casserole version is a no-brainer for this girl.
-And something tells me you wouldn’t mind the option too.
+That’s why a keto casserole version was a no-brainer for this girl.
+And something tells me you’ll love the option too.

 Although you can transform the traditional chicken cordon bleu into a keto version.
-Do you really want to be pounding chicken, rolling in ham and cheese, then dredging it in egg, then rolling it again with a breading substitute, frying it, and then finally topping it with a cream sauce?
+Do you really want to be pounding chicken breast, rolling in ham and cheese, and frying it all?

 That is a lot of steps, too many if you ask me.
-Not saying I wouldn’t ever make a keto chicken cordon bleu that way, but for sure not on busy weeknights or for a large family gathering.
+Not saying I wouldn’t ever make a keto chicken cordon bleu that way, but definitely not on busy weeknights or for a large family gathering.

-Making the cordon bleu into a casserole just makes the cooking process easier.
-After all, if you could avoid several steps and still enjoy the traditional flavors, why not make things simpler?
+Making the keto chicken cordon bleu into a casserole just makes the cooking process so much easier.
+After all, if you could avoid several steps and still have a warm, delicious meal why not turn it into a casserole.